tw4449-s-MAS-Submods/Custom-Room-Den/README.md

 2. Unzip and open the folder called 'Den' (it should be in your 'Downloads' folder).
 3. From the Den folder, copy the 'game' and 'lib' folders into the main 'Doki Doki Literature Club' folder (AKA, the folder where you see 'DDLC.exe').
-4. If you have 400+ affection: Launch MAS, and the rooms will be available.
-Monika will explain how to use them after a minute or so.
-If you have less than 400 affection: Launch MAS, and Monika should comment you added them, but you can't use them just yet.
-Once you reach 400 affection, you can find them under "Hey, Monika..." > "Location" > "Can we go somewhere else?".
+4. If you have 400+ affection: Launch MAS, and the room will be available.
+Monika will explain how to use it after a minute or so.
+If you have less than 400 affection: Launch MAS, and Monika should comment you added it, but you can't use it just yet.
+Once you reach 400 affection, you can find the room under "Hey, Monika..." > "Location" > "Can we go somewhere else?".

 And that's it!
 It's that simple.